 What caused the red crater on the Tongariro Crossing?
-Well, as molten magma once moved to the surface through a vertical chanel, it solidified as it reached towards the surface.
-This caused a unique looking dike which was left partially hollow as the magma then drained out from below.
+Well, as molten magma once moved to the surface through a vertical channel, it solidified as it reached the surface.
+This caused a unique-looking dike left partially hollow as the magma drained out from below.
 The red colour is formed by the oxidation of iron in the rock.

 After reaching the peak of your hike… what goes up must come back down!
 Watch your step as you shuffle down the gritty slope.
 Walk slow or join the many hikers who’ve historically done this section by shuffling down it on their arses!